Chrisrajasekar/Email-Threat-Analysis/README.md

-# 📧 Email Threat Analysis Lab – Senior SOC Analyst Portfolio Project
+# 📧 Email Threat Analysis

 ## 🔍 Overview

 This repository demonstrates **end-to-end email threat analysis** contains a comprehensive guide and technical documentation for investigating sophisticated email-based attacks.
-It focuses on the triage and analysis of email headers, body content (payloads), and attachments using industry-standard tools
+It focuses on the triage and analysis of email headers, body content (payloads), and attachments using industry-standard tools.

 It simulates real-world investigations involving: